Rob Lalka

 Undergraduate Seminar Course

-Taught Fall and Spring Semesters, 2018, 2019, 2020, 2021, 2022, 2023, 2024
+Taught Fall and Spring Semesters, 2018, 2019, 2020, 2021, 2022, 2023, 2024, and 2025

 In this two-semester course, students will develop an understanding of the resources, strategies, and management skills required to launch a new business.
 Working out of the Lepage Center's Student Venture Incubator, you will have the opportunity to take an idea from its earliest inception to analyze potential product-market fit.
 Throughout this course, you and your team will work on your new venture by developing your business model and business strategy; creating financial, marketing, sales, and hiring analyses; developing your founding documents and policies; setting up your chart of accounts; and developing a new venture pitch.